MLA Formatting

 • All margins should equal 1 inch

-• Pages include your last name and page number upper right header corner
+• Pages include your last name and page number upper right header corner.
+For directions on inserting your last name and page number:

 Works Cited Page Overall Formatting